Vaughan denies making racist comment

 In his Telegraph column he also includes previously unpublished extracts of the report.

-Yorkshire's investigations began in 2020 after Rafiq claimed "institutional racism" at the club left him close to taking his own life.
+Yorkshire's investigations began in 2020 after their former player Rafiq claimed "institutional racism" at the club left him close to taking his own life.

 After more than a year - and having been asked to do so by MPs - Yorkshire released the findings of an independent report in September which upheld seven of the 43 allegations made by Rafiq.